This website uses a variety of cookies, which you consent to if you continue to use this site. You can read our Privacy Policy for

 Submergence in a flume occurs when the downstream conditions are such that they restrict the flow out of the flume.
 A point is reached, as submergence increases, where the difference between the actual and indicated flow rates is large enough that a correction has to be made.
 This point is termed the submergence transition (St).

-submergence ratio equation
+S = submergence ratio

 The submergence transition (St) for the 48-inch Parshall Flume is 70%.
 At a submergence of 70% (or above) and the indicated discharge needs to be corrected to reflect the actual discharge.